How to work productively from home

 Posted on March 25 2020

-We are now in the situation where many people who don't usually work remotely now work from home, and it can be difficult to focus.
-Of course, if you are like me, I am immensely grateful for being able to work from home.
+We are now in the situation where many people who do not usually work remotely now work from home, and it can be difficult to focus.
+Of course, if you are like me, I am immensely grateful to be able to work from home.

 Everywhere in the world, there are people who can't work these days, people in countless crucial professions where, if they don't show up, they don't get paid.
 As everything closes, these people are losing their livelihoods.

 But for all of us who are working from home:

 If you have trouble concentrating, give yourself transitions.
 It's hard to go from the latest COVID-19 headlines to the high concentration needed to work on that report, so take an intermediate step.
 Once you've reviewed the news, start working on something work-related, but with little effort, such as answering simple emails, reading an interesting report, etc. That will help divert your attention from the news to your work.
 Then, after you have readjusted yourself, try to tackle that high intensity project.

 Create a suitable workspace.
 Perhaps you are working from home, as are your spouse and children who will also be at home, and your home is not configured to adapt to that situation.
 Consider moving the furniture and change the purpose of some spaces so that anyone who needs a place to focus can get it.

 Give yourself work hours.
 This is important for your productivity, and is also useful for anyone else who is at home with you.
 Let other people know when they should leave you alone so you can do your job.
 And more generally ...